cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Star Topology (Any Number of Aggregators)

 The ping-pong topology of the previous section is only suitable for VDAFs involving exactly two Aggregators.
-If more Aggregators are required, the star topology described in this section can be used instead.
+If the VDAF supports more than two Aggregators, then the star topology described in this section can be used instead.

-> TODO Describe the Leader-emulated broadcast channel architecture that was
+We again designate an Aggregator to initiate the computation.
+We refer to this Aggregator as the Leader and to all other Aggregators as Helpers.

-> originally envisioned for DAP.
-(As of DAP-05 we are going with the ping pong
+At the start of each round, the Leader requests from each Helper its prep share.
+After gathering each of the prep shares, the Leader computes the next prep message (via `prep_shares_to_prep()`) and broadcasts it to the Helpers.
+At this point, each Aggregator runs `prep_next()` locally to either recover an output share or, if more rounds of preparation are required, compute its updated state and prep share.
+If more are required, then the Helper responds to the broadcast message with its next prep share.

-> architecture described in the previous section.)
+The Aggregators proceed in this way until each recovers an output share or some step of the computation fails.

 # Preliminaries {#prelim}